 The only world-class birding guide we had was Nurlin Djuni.
-He can be contacted at lindjuni@hotmail.com.
+He can be contacted through Adventurindo Tours - info@sulawesitour.com.
 Nurlin joined us for our few days on Halmahera and a day on Ternate.
 He helped us find most of our target birds fairly quickly and I had the feeling that any extra days on Halmahera would have been frustratingly slow in terms of new birds found.